Storm Eunice slams into Britain with high winds, toppling trees and knocking out power

 Video courtesy of @BigJetTVLIVE who have a live stream from the airport since this morning, showing planes landing. @HeathrowAirport #stormeunice #Heathrow pic.twitter.com/8cdkv1oMN0

 Others on social media shared images and footage of flying objects and falling debris.
-Ellen O’Regan, a journalist with the Irish Examiner, tweeted pictures of the roof of her family home pierced with a tree branch.
-Another social media user appeared rather surprised when he captured the moment a giant tree toppled over in the middle of a seaside town.
+Ellen O’Regan, a journalist with the Irish Examiner, tweeted pictures of a tree that came down on her family home, breaking windows and piercing the ceiling with a branch.
+Another user appeared rather surprised when he captured the moment a giant tree toppled over in the middle of a seaside town.

 Tree down in Bude video from Kai Wilson Page pic.twitter.com/nUMFPOzN4X— North Devon News (@NorthDevonNews) February 18, 2022